Chapter One Hundred Nine

 “Da, Wicked River white cheddar, ees best cheddar chiz, sharp bite.
 Dahfoney, I haf idea, maybe blue chiz cornbread, I will try recipe.”

-I try to imagine it, “I think it just might, we’ll a small batch next time we do cornbread.”
+I try to imagine it, “I think it just might, we’ll whip up a small batch next time we do cornbread.”

 After dinner, Oceane goes to her room, the rest of us circle the TV, except for Sloane and Clarissa, who hole up in Sloane's room to plot world domination or watch music videos.
 I hear muted pop tunes a few minutes later.